 Profitable Milk and a Sustainable Future in Dairying

-It goes without saying that in the UK in 2016 most dairy farmers cash flows and profitability are currently under extreme pressure.
-Never the less there are early signs of a recovery and things will improve in due course, perhaps a lot faster than most people think.
+It goes without saying that most UK dairy farmers cash flows and profitability are currently under extreme pressure.
+Never the less things will improve in due course, perhaps a lot faster than most people think.

 It is impossible to predict to where average long term milk prices will be but we can expect more volatility than we have seen in the past.